Center-for-Global-Development/msa-amc-sizing/index.md

 This model is deliberately structured to work with real-world data.
 We focus on innovation efforts that progress through discrete stages—like R&D, testing, and approval—because those can be sourced from past projects, expert interviews, or published literature.
 By structuring the model around commonly available parameters, we aim to make this a tool that funders can actually apply in practice.
 More complex dynamics—such as firm heterogeneity, market concentration, or correlated risks—can meaningfully affect outcomes, but are harder to parameterize.
 We include extensions for these cases in the appendix, where they can be explored as needed for specific applications.

 At the same time, the model reflects a particular design choice: a single, lump-sum prize.
 While this helps clarify the core mechanics of incentive sizing, it may not match every real-world objective.
 In many cases, it might be more appropriate to allow for multiple winners, offer milestone payments, or design around a different market structure.
 These variations can significantly affect firm behavior and program cost, and should be considered carefully when adapting the model to a specific context.
-We highlight some of these considerations—and ways to extend the model—in the appendix.

 *Note: Throughout this post, we use "firm" to refer to any profit-motivated innovator - whether a large company, research institution, startup, or university spinoff.*